v1cont/yad/README.md

 * GtkSourceView - for enabling syntax highlighting in text-info dialog (https://wiki.gnome.org/Projects/GtkSourceView)
 * GtkSpell3 - for support spell checking in text fields (http://gtkspell.sourceforge.net/)

-Yad can be built angainst both 2 and 3 versions of GTK+ library.
+Yad can be built against both 2 and 3 versions of GTK+ library.
 Preferred build with version 2